 Even today in India it is burned next to the bed of pregnant women to hasten the birth and so that the spirit of the gods enters the mind of the newborn.

 Author: Maria Beatrice Lupi.
-Naturalist,an expert in training, planning for sustainable development, participatory methodologies and European planning
+Naturalist,an expert in training, planning for sustainable development, participatory methodologies and European planning.
+Currently, she is involved in dissemination and education for sustainability.

 Translation by Maria Antonietta Sessa